-It is recommended to have two or more extensive exams in addition to the final exam rather than one midterm exam.
-Having the first exam early in the semester, around week 4-5 ensures that students get important feedback on their performance at an early stage of the semester and thus have an opportunity to adjust their performance accordingly.
+Tests or exams are regularly used at AAU.
+It is recommended to have three or more extensive exams rather than a midterm and a final exam.
+Having the first exam early in the semester, around week 4-5 (the first third of the term), ensures that students get important feedback on their performance at an early stage of the semester and thus have an opportunity to adjust their performance accordingly.